 safety considerations.
 Check the Chapter calendar at damascusiwla.org for

 scheduled field target range events.

 POLICY ON HANDLING VIOLATIONS OF THESE RULES AND REGULATIONS

-Violations of the above rules and regulations may result in the loss of range privileges, and in some cases may lead to expulsion from membership in accordance with the provisions of Article X of the Constitution and by-laws.
+Violations of the above rules and regulations will be evaluated by the Chapter Firearm Safety Subcommittee.
+Loss of range privileges may occur depending on the severity of the violation and in some cases may lead to expulsion from membership in accordance with the provisions of Article X of the Constitution and by-laws.